School District Negligence Lawyer

 Contact Us

-If your child has been injured at school because of negligent district practices, then you deserve to stand up for your right to compensation.
-Contact school district negligence lawyer Jeffrey Killino today at 877-875-2927 to speak with him about how you can take the actions necessary to incite a positive change in policy.
+If your child has been injured at school because of negligent school-district policies or practices, you may be entitled to damages in compensation from those responsible.
+Contact school-district negligence lawyer Jeffrey Killino at 877-875-2927 to learn how you can obtain the justice you deserve and take the actions necessary to incite a positive change in policy.